ragnarlotus/vue-flux-docs/src/v6/complements/flux-caption.md

 }
 ```

-### caption

-Is the element of the captions array corresponding to the current image.
+- caption: is the element of the captions array corresponding to the current image.

-### text

-Is the caption as text.
+- text: is the caption as text.
 This is specially useful if you mix captions as `String` and as `Object`.

 #### Example using custom component